 These are the close settings:

 - Activate this to display a close button on the toaster.
-One must be supplied in the next step.
+Optionally, you can supply your own icon in the next step.

 - Upload custom icons to use for the close button, one for the normal state of the button and one for when the visitor hovers over it.

 - Close button